Ukraine Recovery Conference 2024 - Side Event

 Ukraine’s industrial sector and SMEs are going through an acute process of war-induced change, ‘militarisation’ and a restructuring of relations with the state.
 How can the state proactively support business and SMEs?
 How can a wartime ‘industrial strategy’ support future recovery and reconstruction?
 What role should localisation/insourcing play?
 And how can donors calibrate their support to the needs of Ukraine’s economy in the course of the war?

-• Yulia Svyrydenko, First Deputy Prime Minister and Minister of Economy of Ukraine (tbc)
+• Volodymyr Kuzyo, Deputy Minister of Economy of Ukraine

 • Gabriel Blanc, Ukraine Service, European Commission